matthewfinn/silver-barnacle/istqb-ctfl-2025/Section 1 - Syllabus Overview/Syllabus.md

 For shift left it is important that stakeholders are convinced and bought into this concept.

 ## 2.1.6.
 Retrospectives & Process Improvement
 Retrospectives are often held at the end of a project or an iteration, at a release milestone, or can be held when needed.
-The timing and organization of the retrospectives depend on the particular SDLC model being followed.
+The timing and organisation of the retrospectives depend on the particular SDLC model being followed.
 In these meetings the participants (not only testers, but also e.g., developers, architects, product owner, business analysts) discuss:
 * What was successful, and should be retained?
 * What was not successful and could be improved?
 * How to incorporate the improvements and retain the successes in the future?